OutpostUniverse/OPHD/README.md

 - White Claw: *Graphics*
 - Hooman: *Design & Programming Assistance*
 - Casper van Heck (aka vomov): *Research Tree & Design*

+## Special Thanks
+I'd like to give a special thanks and shout out to the following contributers who have helped to shape the direction of OutpostHD and provide extremely valuable insight in alphabetical order:

+- dave_erald
+- FallTime
+- havkyp
+- JetMech1999
+- lordpalandus
+- macksting
+- Sirbomber
+- Vagabond

+Thanks for all of your support!
+Without your feedback I could never have accomplished what I have!